 Table Mounted Shelving:

 Available in single and double-deck configurations, as well as adjustable height and fully welded, table mounted shelves can add a lot of versatility to your work table.

 Casters for your work table will make it easy to move for cleaning.
-If you'd like to add casters to your work table, keep in mind that you'll be raising its working height unless you shorten the the table legs.
+If you'd like to add casters to your table, keep in mind that you'll be raising the counter height unless you shorten the the work table legs.
 If you decide to cut the legs down, it's a better idea to cut the legs from the top rather than the bottom.
 It will look nicer (and won't catch employees' pant legs), plus it will be easier to insert the casters since you won't have to de-burr the inside of the legs!

 Welded-In Hand Sink:

 Several of our Advance Tabco work tables come with a hand sink welded right into the table top, adding convenience to your work station.

 Adding a drawer or two under a work table can help you keep frequently used tools like knives, labels, gloves and cutting boards close at hand.
 Most tables over 8' long come with 6 legs for stability and that's something to keep in mind when you're thinking about adding drawers.

 Undershelves are a convenient and easy way to help increase the productivity of your kitchen.
 A great place for extra equipment, consumables, smallwares, and more, an undershelf is an ideal addition to any busy kitchen.